-- Be 18 years old or older by the cohort graduation date, 17 years of age at the time of application is acceptable if the applicant has a high school diploma or the equivalent by time of enrollment, and the written consent of a parent or legal guardian (Driver's License or official US identification is required); - Have evidence of high school graduation or equivalent to include a high school diploma, or transcript that includes the name of the high school attended, city, state, and graduation year; or equivalent to include: - o A General Education Development (GED) certificate, or - A State certificate after passing other State-authorized examinations (HiSET, TASC) that a State recognizes as the equivalent of a high school diploma; or - A DD214 that indicates high school equivalency; or - A degree issued to the student that indicates the high school graduation, or documentation of completion of a bachelor's degree from an institution recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA).

-- Students must be proficient in verbal and written English as demonstrated by the possession of a high school diploma, GED, or passage of a state approved high school proficiency exam.
+- Be 18 years old or older by the cohort graduation date.
+17 years of age at the time of application is acceptable if the applicant has a high school diploma or the equivalent by time of enrollment and the written consent of a parent or legal guardian (driver's license or official US identification is required); - Have evidence of high school graduation or equivalent consisting of a high school diploma or transcript that includes the name of the high school attended, city, state, and graduation year; or equivalent to include: - o A General Education Development (GED) certificate, or - A state certificate after passing other state-authorized examinations (HiSET, TASC) that a state recognizes as the equivalent of a high school diploma; or - o A DD214 that indicates high school equivalency; or - A degree issued to the student that indicates the high school graduation, or documentation of completion of a bachelor's degree from an institution recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA). - Proficiency in verbal and written English, as demonstrated by the possession of a high school diploma, GED, or passage of a state approved high school proficiency exam.
 For applicants who provide a foreign institution evaluation for admissions determination and the applicant's primary written and spoken language is not English, English proficiency will be assessed via the written and verbal portions of the application process.
-An official test result of an English as a foreign language test may be required. - Students must Reside in a state in which NIMAA is authorized to offer its program.
-Documentation of State Residence shall be as follows: - The identification document submitted for admission to the program shall be used to determine the student's physical location, for purposes of confirming residence in a state where NIMAA is authorized to operate. - Should the identification document not represent the student's current state residence, the student will be required to provide proof of residence in another form such as a rental agreement, utility bill, insurance or similar documentation. - Should a student change their state of residence during the course of the program, the student will be required to provide updated documentation of residence. - Evidence of meeting the above admissions requirements must be supplied to NIMAA prior to the commencement of classes.
+An official test result of an English as a foreign language test may be required. - Reside in a state in which NIMAA is authorized to offer its program.

+Documentation of state residence shall be as follows: - o The identification document submitted for admission to the program shall be used to determine the student's physical location, for purposes of confirming residence in a state where NIMAA is authorized to operate. - Should the identification document not represent the student's current state residence, the student will be required to provide proof of residence in another form, such as a rental agreement, utility bill, insurance, or similar documentation. - Should a student change their state of residence during the course of the program, the student will be required to complete a Change of Address form in the Student Information System and provide updated documentation of residence.

+Evidence of meeting the above admissions requirements must be supplied to NIMAA prior to the commencement of classes.